 The Director states that Friends failed to preserve the Geertsen Claim and that it should be dismissed with prejudice.
-The Director argues that Friends did not raise the Geertsen Claim in its the opening brief.
-The Director also argues that Friends failed to satisfy its burden of demonstrating that an issue it raised in its Petition for Review was preserved in accordance with citation to specific supporting information.
-See Utah Code Ann. § 19-1-301.5(11)(a).
+The Director argues that Friends did not raise the Geertsen Claim in its Petition for Review and that matters not addressed in the petition for review may not be raised in the opening brief.
+The Director also argues that Friends failed to satisfy its burden of demonstrating that an issue it raised in its Petition for Review was preserved in accordance with